Piano Recital: Alessandro Marangoni

 Alessandro Marangoni was born 1979 in Mortara / Lombardia.
 He did his piano studies with Marco Vincenzi and Maria Tipo at the music school in Fiesole.
 He also studied and graduated in philosophy at the Università di Pavia.
 Marangoni is now pursuing an international career as recording and concert pianist, both as soloist and as chamber musician (see his Wikipedia entry for additional information).
 He is also teaching master classes in Europe and in South America.
 For this Easter Concert in the Semper-Aula at the ETH in Zurich, Alessandro Marangoni brought along a team of three people, to deal with the visual aspects of the recital, see below.

 The name Mario Castelnuovo-Tedesco (1895 – 1968) may be just vaguely familiar to music lovers outside Italy.
 Very few will be able to name one of his compositions.
 Yet, judging from the size of his compositorial output, he is anything but negligible among the Italian composers of the 20th century.
 He is one of the most important authors of music for the guitar in recent times, also outside of Italy.
 When Fascism became too oppressive prior to the start of the Second World War, Castelnuovo-Tedesco emigrated to the United States.
-He moved to California and turned to composing film music: he was provided music for about 200 Hollywood movies.
+He moved to California and turned towards composing film music: he was provided music for about 200 Hollywood movies.
 Besides that, he also composed operas, concertos for famous artists, plus additional instrumental and vocal music.

 Mario Castelnuovo-Tedesco also created a small number of compositions for piano.
 The last one of these, written in 1949, is “Evangélion” (The Story of Jesus), op.141 — the composition that Alessandro Marangoni selected for his recital.
 Even just within Castelnuovo-Tedesco’s oeuvre, “Evangélion” is a little known “niche product”.
 Consequently, the number of listeners in this concert was very small, filling only about 1/3 of the already small venue (the Semper-Aula holds only 100 seats).
 Some may have felt that this is music for children and therefore not worth a visit.
 Indeed, the full title of the composition is “Evangélion.
 La storia di Gesù, narrata ai fanciulli in 28 piccoli pezzi per Piano” (The story of Jesus, narrated for children, in 28 short pieces for piano), but that doesn’t say much about the experience in that recital.